jpsca/sqla-wrapper/docs/quickstart.rst

 Quickstart
 ========================

-.. currentmodule:: sqlalchemy_wrapper
+.. currentmodule:: sqla_wrapper

-SQLAlchemy-Wrapper makes incredibly easy to start using SQLAlchemy and readily extends for complex scenarios.
+SQLA-Wrapper makes incredibly easy to start using SQLAlchemy and readily extends for complex scenarios.
 For the complete guide, checkout out the API documentation on the :class:`SQLAlchemy` class.

 .. sourcecode:: bash

-    pip install sqlalchemy_wrapper
+    pip install sqla_wrapper

 The SQLAlchemy class is used to instantiate a SQLAlchemy connection to a database.

 .. sourcecode:: python

-    from sqlalchemy_wrapper import SQLAlchemy
+    from sqla_wrapper import SQLAlchemy

     db = SQLAlchemy(_uri_to_database_)